 Yes.
 This is a good faith amendment, and the IRS has not reviewed or approved it.
 At present, we do not anticipate updating the document system to reflect this amendment.
 RMD provisions are likely to appear as part of FIS cycle 4 documents.

+What are the differences between this version of the amendment and version 1.0?

+This version reflects the guidance in Notices 2020-50 and 2020-51.
+Specifically:

+It expands the definition of Qualified Individual.

+It changes the deadline to receive higher loans to September 22 instead of September 23.

+It offers additional options regarding suspension and extension of loans to Qualified Individuals to conform more closely to plan operations and IRS guidance.

+It conforms to the wording of the IRS model RMD amendment.

+We recommend that employers use version 1.1 instead of 1.0 and that employers who previously completed version 1.0 update to version, which conforms to recent IRS guidance.

 Do you anticipate updating this amendment?